Xilmi/Rotp-Fusion/README.md

 - Change Error messages.
 - Governor acting when it should not.
 - random race stay random if not changed by user!
-- Governor All AI off will also disable "Allow sending population from ungoverned colonies"

 Very soon:
 - Spare Xenophobes: Stop if caught too.